 - Surgery is the basis of treatment, with or without radiotherapy and/or chemotherapy, depending on the stage of the tumour.
 Radical nephrectomy is no longer the gold standard curative therapy for patients with localised RCC.

-- Laparoscopic surgery may be involved and the National Institute for Health and Clinical Excellence (NICE) has reported on both laparoscopic nephrectomy and laparoscopic partial nephrectomy.
+- Laparoscopic surgery may be involved and the National Institute for Health and Care Excellence (NICE) has reported on both laparoscopic nephrectomy and laparoscopic partial nephrectomy.
 These should be limited to centres with appropriate expertise.
 Laparoscopic radical nephrectomy has a lower morbidity compared with open surgery.

 - Minimally invasive surgery (eg, image-guided percutaneous radiofrequency (RF) ablation, cryoablation, microwave ablation, laser ablation and high-intensity focused ultrasound ablation) may be an option for patients not suitable for open or laparoscopic surgery with smaller peripheral tumours.
 NICE has recommended that percutaneous RF ablation, laparoscopic cryotherapy, percutaneous cryotherapy and irreversible electroporation may be used as options in the treatment of kidney cancer.